Herring-UGAECSE-2920/Class-Instructions/README.md

 - The mode should also include the ability to toggle the Z-axis (the pen holder) in an "up" and "down" position.The digital encoders come with extra GPIO output for a "short" and "long" press that could be used here.

 - For your safety as well as the safety of the equipment, you should make sure the motors stop when encountering the X and Y endstop switches and when it has reached the opposite end of its gantry.
 In essence, make sure the motors do not attempt to go where they can't.
+Additionally, if the user trys to draw past the paper margins, the pen should go up so that the plotter does not draw past the paper.

 ### Math Mode